JaggedToTheMax/Unity-Combo-Tree/README.md

 - transitioning to a new state
 - changing the graph completely
 ### Eventbased Transition
-Unlike Mecanim, the Combo Animator will only transition when Transition() is called (unless the state is marked as returnToDefault).
+Unlike Mecanim, the Combo Tree transitions are are eventbased and will execute once an external source triggers them.
+#Hi
+##s
+###ss